 A failover group (hereafter referred to as group) is a set of resources required to perform an independent operation service in a cluster system.
 Failover takes place by the unit of group.
-A group has its group name, group resources, and attributes.
+A group has its own group name and the attribute of the group resources.

 Resources in each group are handled by the unit of the group.
-If a failover occurs in group1 that has disk resource1 and floating IP address1, a failover of disk resource1 and a failover of floating IP address1 are concurrent (Disk resource 1 never fails over alone.)
+If a failover occurs in group1 that has disk resource1 and floating IP address1, a failover of disk resource1 and a failover of floating IP address1 are concurrent.
+(Disk resource 1 never fails over alone.)
 Likewise, a resource is never included in other groups.